ThNolas/Data-Science/README.md

 # Data-Science
-Space dedicaded to project develompent and Data Science Projects
+A space dedicated to sharing my projects in Python and Data Science.
+Feel free to share your comments and help me along this journey.